robenkleene/prism/ARCHITECTURE.md

 ## Features

-Delta features such as `line-numbers`, `side-by-side`, `diff-so-fancy`, etc can be considered to consist of (a) some feature-specific implementation code, and (b) a collection of key-value pairs specifying the values that certain delta options should take if that feature is enabled.
+Prism features such as `line-numbers`, `side-by-side`, `diff-so-fancy`, etc can be considered to consist of (a) some feature-specific implementation code, and (b) a collection of key-value pairs specifying the values that certain delta options should take if that feature is enabled.
 Accordingly, each such "feature" is implemented by a separate module under [`src/features/`](https://github.com/dandavison/delta/tree/master/src/features).
 Each of these modules must export a function named `make_feature` whose job is to return key-value pairs for updating the user options.